Toggle menu

 Corporate Privacy Notice

-Each service that we provide or you engage with also has its own Privacy Notice to explain in more details how they use your information and the legal basis for using the information.
+Each service that we provide or you engage with also has its own Privacy Notice.
+These explain in detail how services use your information and the legal basis for this use.

-We may change this Privacy Notice from time to time so please check this page regularly to ensure that you're happy with any changes.
+We may change this Privacy Notice from time to time.
+Please keep checking this page to ensure that you're happy with any changes.

-Any questions regarding our privacy practices should be sent by email to:
+Please send your questions about our privacy practices by email to:

 Data Protection Officer